420blaze420/tape0002/README.md

 * Documentations must be completed on the comprehensive 'Testing & Validation' document/form.

 #### Basic maintenance and support expectations
-* Require a post installation meeting where project manager can explain and discuss the installation with CIO, and other IT employees.
+* Require a post installation meeting where the project manager can explain and discuss the installation with CIO, and other IT employees.
-* Project manager must complete and submit a document covering expected maintenance, and a separate document covering expectations for future support.
+* The project manager must complete and submit a document covering expected maintenance, and a separate document covering expectations for future support.
 * **Xcompanyx** intends on future expansions to the company and company campus and expects a configuration that supports user and geographical growth.

 ### 4. Technical Requirements